 Private tenants will usually be required to give notice to their landlords that they intend to move.
 Check your tenancy agreement for details.
 If you paid a deposit when moving in this should be held in a tenancy deposit scheme.
 Your landlord will inspect the premises when you leave to check whether there are any losses to deduct from the deposit.

 These approved rent deposit schemes have a dispute service in case of any disagreement; you should have received information from your landlord about the scheme which gives information about the deposit and process.
 Minimum notice and when to give notice will be depending on your tenancy type.
-Citizens Advice will have more information on this on their website.
+See Citizens Advice on ending your tenancy for more information.

 Council or housing association tenants

 If you think that your property is no longer suitable for your needs due to a change in your family or circumstances and you cannot afford to buy your own home you should consider the following options:

 - You can apply to go on the housing register if you are eligible and qualify to join.
 Please note that accommodation is limited and is in very high demand and that you are unlikely to be prioritised unless your home is no longer suitable for your needs (Bucks Home Choice)